timtnleeProject/bes-ajax/README.md

 **Capacity**

-> For browser capacity, we have require [fetch polyfill](https://github.com/github/fetch) as a dependency.
+> For browser capacity, we have require [fetch](https://github.com/github/fetch) and [promise-polyfill](https://www.npmjs.com/package/promise-polyfill) as dependencies.